The Complete Guide to Buying a Condo

 It’s always a good idea to research before choosing a mortgage lender or broker.
 There are many different types of loans, so it pays to understand the differences and how each could impact you in the long term.
 Lenders may also offer lower rates for borrowers with very high credit scores or putting more than 20% down on home purchases.
 And remember that some lenders will charge origination fees while others don’t – which can save you money.

 Understand what type of mortgage program is right for you by considering these factors: Your credit score, financial situation, and needs/wants, as well as whether specific programs are offered through the government (such as Veterans Affairs).
 These factors will all help you understand what your total monthly mortgage payment will be.
+In addition, homeownership can offer tax advantages, such as mortgage interest deductions, which may help reduce your overall tax burden.

 The best way to start your home search is by setting up a mortgage preapproval.
 This will give you an idea of what price points you can afford so that you can start looking for the right house and avoid wasting time on properties that are outside your budget.
 You will also be better positioned to make an offer when right.